edespino/cloudberry-site/docs/sys-utilities/createdb.md

 ## Description

-`createdb` creates a new database in a Cloudberry Database system.
+`createdb` creates a new database in a Apache Cloudberry system.

 Normally, the database user who runs this command becomes the owner of the new database.
 However, a different owner can be specified via the `-O` option, if the executing user has appropriate privileges.